uchriwya/sem/src/README.md

-this is the read me fuile for the project
+this is the read me fuile for the projec